top of page

 Thank you to our donors!

-Details of our donors in 2023 can be found here.
 A big thank you goes to all our donors without whom J.P.
 Chess would not be possible.
-Our donors in 2024 are as follows:
+Our donors for general funds in 2025 are as follows:

 Queens ($100+):